How to post a poll on Mastodon

 How do I follow someone on Mastodon?
 How do I unfollow them?

 You can unfollow them by clicking the same button again.
-The button may have a different label after you’ve followed someone (Unfollow, Following etc), but it will be in the same place on the screen.
+The button may have a different label after you’ve followed them (Unfollow, Following etc), but it will be in the same place on the screen.

 ↩ Back to the front page